-Quercetin and related flavonols are always present in plants, but in differing amounts.
+Quercetin and related flavonols were found to always be present in plants but in different amounts.
 There is a lot of information about the effect of in-built quercetin on plant physiology.
-But the sitability of making concludes based on the consequence of exogenously applied quercetin on the plants is debatable.
-Recent researche has revealed more beneficial roles of quercetin on plants.
+But it is quite debatable to conclude the consequence of exogenously applied quercetin on the plants.
+Recent researches revealed more beneficial roles of quercetin on plants.

-Suppression of carotenoid photobleaching by quercetin suggested quercetin-mediated improvements in carbon assimilation (Takahama, 1984).
-Earlier in vitro research of Ylstra et al. (1992) using quercetin depicted its promotive role in the development, germination, and growth of pollen tubes.
+Suppression of carotenoid photobleaching by quercetin suggested the quercetin-mediated improved carbon assimilation (Takahama, 1984).
+Earlier in vitro research of Ylstra et al. (1992) using quercetin depicted its promotive role in the development, germination, and growth of pollen tubes (Fig. 4).
 In M. hupehensis, quercetin application was observed to retard the indole 3-butyric acid-induced NO production (Gao & Yang, 2011).
 Quercetin is a well-known auxin inhibitor, so their exogenous treatment was restricted to auxin transportation (Imin, Nizamidin, Wu, & Rolfe, 2007).
-The researchers argued that the transport inhibition could be helpful for the plant, as high localized auxin content might be necessary to establish root primordial (Gao & Yang, 2011).
+The researchers argued that the transport inhibition could be helpful for the plant, as high localized auxin content may be necessary for the establishment of root primordial (Gao & Yang, 2011).
 Quercetin may work as a protein kinase inhibitor (Pan et al., 2005), ATPase inhibitor (Takahashi, Sert, Kelmer-Bracht, Bracht, & Ishii-Iwamoto, 1998), and electron transport inhibitor (Moreland & Novitzky, 1987).
 Transcriptional analysis was performed using quercetin treated tobacco seedlings by Mahajan and Yadav (2013).
-It was reported that quercetin regulates the activity of antioxidant enzymes viz., glutathione reductase (GR), glutathione peroxidase (GP), glutathione-S-transferase (GST), ascorbate peroxidase (APX), superoxide dismutase (SOD) and peroxidase (POX) enzymes.
-The quercetin works in a dose-dependent manner, and the optimum dose proves beneficial for the particular plant.
+It was reported that quercetin regulates the activity of antioxidant enzymes viz., glutathione reductase (GR), glutathione peroxidase (GP), glutathione-S-transferase (GST), ascorbate peroxidase (APX), superoxide dismutase (SOD) and peroxidase (POX) enzymes (Fig. 4).
+The quercetin work in a dose-dependent manner, and the optimum dose prove beneficial for the particular plant.
 This research further promotes the antioxidative property of quercetin.

-The application of quercetin was reported to promote polyamines (especially spermidine) in Eucalyptus (Prado et al., 2015).
+Application of quercetin was reported to promote the level of polyamines (especially spermidine) in Eucalyptus (Prado et al., 2015).
 The same experiment also revealed that the quercetin-mediated enhanced ascorbic acid content and its antioxidant nature.
 Quercetin could promote the fruit loosening in oranges (Yuan, Kender, & Burns, 2003).
 Experimental studies clarify that supplementation of quercetin inhibits root growth while it enhanced lateral root formation.
 Quercetin application also improved the cell wall thickening of parenchyma and cortical cell layer by increasing the lignification (Franco et al., 2015).

-Quercetin modulates root growth by limiting cell proliferation and enhancing the cell elongation phase.
+Quercetin modulates the root growth by limiting the proliferation of cells and enhancing the cell elongation phase.
 It is assumed that the meristematic region of root faces high limitations of cell proliferation under quercetin treatment (Tohge & Fernie, 2016); it might depend on cytokinin perception.
-In an experiment conducted by Kurepa, Shull, and Smalle (2016), they observed that paraquat, a ROS-producing compound, generates a lesser amount of ROS under quercetin treatment.
-These authors also analyzed protein oxidation in A. thaliana and observed the protective role, which is evident from a low accumulation of the derivatized proteins.
-Even in Nicotiana tabacum and Lemna gibba , they observed the counteraction of quercetin over paraquat's toxic effects.
+In an experiment conducted by Kurepa, Shull, and Smalle (2016), they observed that the paraquat, a ROS-producing compound, generates a lesser amount of ROS under quercetin treatment.
+They also analyzed protein oxidation in A. thaliana and observed the protective role, which is evident from a low accumulation of the derivatized proteins.
+Even in Nicotiana tabacum and Lemna gibba, they observed the counteraction of quercetin over toxic effects of paraquat.